PyDataBlog/Coinsta/README.md

 - [ ] Contribution guidelines
 - [X] test compliance with Python 3.7
 - [ ] Improve documentation and doc strings
-- [ ] Optimizaton of code
+- [ ] Optimisation of code
-- [ ] Support for CoinMarketCap's historical snapshots
+- [X] Support for CoinMarketCap's historical snapshots
 - [ ] Support for market index comparisons

 ### How To Use